 Generators are extremely helpful for providing a dependable power supply when you need it, whether that’s during a power outage, on a camping trip or otherwise.
 There are several types of generators to choose from.
 Below are the most commonly used types.

 Portable generators can be used to power devices ranging from TVs and small appliances to power tools and lights.
-They’re ideal for a variety of applications including camping, for work on jobsites, and at home during power outages.
+They’re ideal for a variety of applications, including camping, working on jobsites and keeping the lights on at home during a power outage.

-Inverter generators are lightweight, portable, and quiet.
+Inverter generators are lightweight, portable and quiet.
 They’re ideal for activities like tailgating and RV camping.
-Their output is more limited than conventional portable generators.
+Their output is more limited than that of conventional portable generators.

-Whole-home generators, also called standby generators or standby home generators, offer a more permanent solution for power protection.
+Whole-home generators, also called standby generators or home standby generators, offer a more permanent solution for power protection.
 They can run for an extended amount of time on natural gas or liquid propane.
-Fully automatic models can sense power outages and produce power immediately.
+Fully automatic models can detect power outages and switch on immediately.

 What Size Generator Do I Need?